 As the only pharmacy association whose advocacy focus is solely the interests of pharmacy compounders, APC is the leading voice at the federal level on a range of issues impacting your compounding patients and business.

-From our lobbying on Capitol Hill to assure that legislation elevates and preserves compounding, to our advocacy before regulatory agencies like the Food & Drug Administration and the Drug Enforcement Administration, to the counsel and collaboration we provide to standards-setting bodies like the United States Pharmacopeia (USP), APC is active and assertive in representing your interests.
+From our lobbying on Capitol Hill to assure that legislation elevates and preserves pure ingredient compounding, to our advocacy before regulatory agencies like the Food & Drug Administration and the Drug Enforcement Administration, to our counsel and collaboration with standards-setting bodies like the United States Pharmacopeia (USP), APC is active and assertive in representing your interests.

 We also lead coalitions of sister pharmacy-related groups and work hand-in-hand with partners like National Community Pharmacists Association and the American Pharmacists Association on a range of important issues that impact pharmacy compounding.

 Most important of all, we get stuff done.
-In 2019 alone, our federal advocacy activities included:
+Last year alone, our federal advocacy successes included:

 These are presented in no particular order.
 We will update this section, adding links as information becomes available.